Mark-Assessment/j-nowakowska-memory-game-m2-2/README.md

   <img src="assets/images/readme img/active site test - home.png" width="100%" alt="nav-bar home test">
 </p>

-- Clicking on the navigation bar menu items to take the user to the correct page on the website
+- Clicking on the footer items to take the user to the correct page on the website
     Facebook
     Twitter